jnozzi/cocoadev.com/markdown/CocoaNeedsGarbageCollection.md

 ----

 I do not understand how this garbage collection is supposed to interact with the cocoa retain count.
 Does every object still have a retain count?
-You say you've grabbed the low bit from the retain count, do you mean to override -General/[NSObject retainCount] to return _retainCount bitshifted by one?
+You say you've grabbed the low bit from the retain count, do you mean to override -[NSObject retainCount] to return _retainCount bitshifted by one?

 *Right, every object still has a retain count, only now there is one bit less retain count.
 The lowest bit (the '1' bit) out of 32, is used as a marker.
 Every retain count increment is now a +2 increment to avoid changing this bit, and yes, this is overriding those methods, so already this is one problem, but not too serious except from the point of view of someone trying to extend memory management futher.
 Of course, if we can do this, we could also claim more bits, to mark other conditions, say if we are going to use a tri-colour scheme*